 Midlothian, TX.
 June 22, 2020 — Ennis, Inc. (the “Company”), (NYSE: EBF), today reported financial results for the first quarter ended May 31, 2020.
 Highlights include:

 - Revenues decreased $19.0 million, or 17.6% for the comparative quarter.

-- Earnings per diluted share for the current quarter were $0.37 compared to $0.36 for the comparable quarter last year.
+- Earnings per diluted share for the current quarter were $0.16 compared to $0.37 for the comparative quarter last year.

-Since 1909, Ennis, Inc. has primarily engaged in the production and sale of business forms and other business products.
-The Company is one of the largest private-label printed business product suppliers in the United States.
-Headquartered in Midlothian, Texas, the Company has production and distribution facilities strategically located throughout the United States to serve the Company’s national network of distributors.
-The Company manufactures and sells business forms, other printed business and commercial products, printed and electronic media, presentation products, flexographic printing, internal bank forms, secure and negotiable documents, envelopes, tags and labels, advertising specialties, adhesive notes, plastic cards and other custom products.
-For more information, visit ennis.com.
+Founded in 1909, the Company is one of the largest private-label printed business product suppliers in the United States.
+Headquartered in Midlothian, Texas, Ennis has production and distribution facilities strategically located throughout the USA to serve the Company’s national network of distributors.
+Ennis manufactures and sells business forms, other printed business products, printed and electronic media, integrated forms and labels, presentation products, flex-o-graphic printing, advertising specialties and Post-it® Notes, internal bank forms, plastic cards, secure and negotiable documents, specialty packaging, direct mail, envelopes, tags and labels and other custom products.
+For more information, visit www.ennis.com.

 Safe Harbor under the Private Securities Litigation Reform Act of 1995